Crabbex/Crabbex/README.md

 Hi!
-I'm a beginner programmer and a student learning Python.
+I'm a student and intermediate programmer learning Python.